Europa League: are these the games of the season?

 Article body

-The UEFA Europa League cannot match the universal appeal of the UEFA Champions League, but when it comes to drama and superb finishes, the competition fights well above its weight.
+The UEFA Europa League cannot match the universal appeal of the UEFA Champions League, but when it comes to drama and superb entertainment, the competition fights well above its weight.

-As we look forward to the final in Cologne, UEFA.com has made its selection of the best of the 196 games so far in what has been the longest season ever; watch and marvel.
+The final in Cologne underlined that point in style – and earns its place in our selection of the best of the 197 games from the longest season ever.
+Watch and marvel!

 APOEL 3-4 Dudelange